ChrisWaycott/mini-chalice/glossary.md

 : Replacement: Infected
 : (the invading zombies you fight in the Quarantine Zone)

-Artifact / The Massive Chalice
+Artifact / The Massive Chalice (a magical artifact whose two personalities advise the player.)
-: Replacement: Salvage
+: Replacement: The Beacon
-: (They are aided by the titular Massive Chalice, a magical artifact whose two personalities advise the player.)
+: (An unknown broadcast whose two personalities advise the player.)

-Brine King (Final Boss)
-: Replacement: Overlord
-: (the ultimate zombie boss or mad scientist commanding the infected)

 Keep Upgrades (Fortifications / Improvements)
 : Replacement: Fortifications